MNabegh/luigi_task/README.md

 - Uses try and except to catch and log network error.
 - Has two layers of retrial one native to the `request` package and one through configuring Luigi's scheduler as shown in `luigi.cfg`.
 - Task is idempotent as the output file is recorded in the overriden `output` function of Luigi which natively ensures that the task is idempotent.

+**Improvements**:
+1. Unit tests could be improved by using `luigi.MockTarget` to test writing to a file instead of creating a tmp file.